paulgb/d3class/3-svg.md

       .attr('cx', 100)
       .attr('cy', 230)
       .attr('r', 30)
-      .attr('fill', 'blue');
+      .attr('fill', 'orangered');
     g1.append('circle')
       .attr('cx', 120)
       .attr('cy', 230)
       .attr('r', 30)
-      .attr('fill', 'red');
+      .attr('fill', 'midnightblue');

 The result may surprise you, and it demonstrates another important use of groups: they allow you to decouple the drawing order from the order that you create shape elements in.
-You can think of groups as "layers" that are drawn together.
+You can think of groups as "layers" in an image editor: each layer is rendered on top of the last.
 </div>